 ChannelYouTube The successful JerryRigEverything has collected the visitors' intermediate device for testing - and raises difficult questions about the quality of its construction

-Zack Nelson, who is in charge of the successful YouTube channel JerryRigEverything which has almost 6 million followers, took over the OnePlus Nord before most of us and set out to do what made it so famous and successful - to test how resistant it is to scratches, fire and of course the use of non-physical force Clearly moderate.
-The exam revealed that despite the misleading appearance, the Nord's frame is made of painted plastic and not metal, metal buttons on the sides and glass front and back cladding - and although using plastic is not necessarily a bad or wrong move, the fact that Zack managed to break half a body The device and total destruction of the panelAMOLED Pleasure is already a very bright warning light.
+Zack Nelson, in charge of the successful YouTube channel JerryRigEverything which has almost 6 million followers, took over the OnePlus Nord before most of us and turned to do what made it so famous and successful - to test how resistant it is to scratches, fire and of course the use of non-physical force Clearly moderate.
+The exam revealed that despite the misleading appearance, the Nord's frame is made of painted plastic and not metal, with metal buttons on the sides and glass front and back - and although using plastic is not necessarily a bad or wrong move, the fact that Zack managed to break half a body The device and total destruction of the panelAMOLED Pleasure is already a very bright warning light.

 OnePlus has already proven to us on several occasions that it knows and is able to develop and assemble high-quality and very durable smart devices (the modelOnePlus 8 Pro survived the torture on the JerryRigEverything channel impressively for example, with no visible damage), and Nord's current failure does not immediately make it a device worth avoiding or disqualifying - but there is nonetheless great value in this test that exposes potential buyers to points The weakness and thaw of this promising intermediate device.
 It's no problem to continue to be interested in the Nord and even consider buying it - just keep in mind that the addition of a quality protective cover would be a very smart idea in this case, more so than in many other models available at the same price levels in the market.